mozilla/MozDef/docs/source/installation.rst

 Get a terminal in the container
 *******************************

-An usual problem in Docker is that once you start a container, you cannot enter in it.
+An common problem in Docker is that once you start a container, you cannot enter it as there is no ssh by default.

 To solve this, a solution is to use `nsenter` present in the `util-linux` > 2.23 package.
 Debian and Ubuntu currently provide the 2.20 version so you need to download and compile the source code::